Kuala Lumpur International Airport: Satellite Terminal A

 The 176000 m2 satellite building accommodates international flights departing and arriving at KLIA T1.
 Passengers taking flights parked at the satellite terminal are transported by the Aerotrain, that has been fully repaired since 1 July 2025 after two years of maintenance work.
 It is able to fit a total of 270 passengers and takes 3 minutes to travel from the Main Terminal to the Satellite Terminal.
 Passengers may also take the bus to the Satellite Station if they wish.

 There is a wide array of duty-free shops and prestige brand boutiques in the satellite building.
-This includes international brands such as Burberry, Harrods, Montblanc, Salvatore Ferragamo, and Hermes.
-Among all international labels available within the terminal, some boutiques such as Harrods are only available in the airport.
+This includes international brands such as Gucci, Longchamp, Montblanc, Salvatore Ferragamo, and Hermes.
+Among all international labels available within the terminal, some boutiques such as Harrods are only available in the airport, which had been closed since 2018.
 A number of restaurants and international airlines' lounges are available as well as an Airside Transit Hotel.